bjfletcher/web-dev-starter-kit-broccoli/README.md

 1. `make` or `make serve`

-to build the website, serve the website on <a href="http://localhost:4200/">http://localhost:4200/</a>, and watch for any changes to the development files and rebuild on any change, and re-serve the website automatically.
+to build the website, serve the website on <a href="http://localhost:4200/">http://localhost:4200/</a>, and watch for any changes to the development files and rebuild on any change and re-serve the website automatically.
 It will also fire Live Reload events for the web browser to automatically reload after every rebuild.

 2. `make open`